IDSIA/sacred/docs/quickstart.rst

 Hello World
 ===========
 Let's jump right into it.
-This is a minimal experiment using ``sacred``:
+This is a minimal experiment using Sacred:

 .. code-block:: python

-    """ This is a minimal example of a sacred experiment """ from sacred import Experiment
+    """ This is a minimal example of a Sacred experiment """ from sacred import Experiment

     ex = Experiment('hello_world')

     @ex.automain
-    def main():
+    def my_main():
         print('Hello world!')